Eltertate/Eltertate/README.md

 **`Student of Programming`**

 I am **Elterate**.
-I have been studying programming for **3 years** now.
-During this time, I learned how to program various kinds and complexity of the program (Mathematical problems from Project_Euler to bots for social networks).
+I have been studying programming for **2 years** now.
+During this time, I learned how to program various kinds and complexity of the program (Mathematical problems from **Project_Euler** to bots for social networks).
 Studied several programming languages and ready to learn more!
 I plan to deepen my knowledge in the field of Linux, computer networks, cryptography and application development for Linux and Windows.

 **I can communicate in 3 languages 🇺🇦Ukrainian 🇺🇸English 🇵🇱Polish**
 #